Warning: If you experience sudden hearing loss, you should seek medical attention immediately!

 What is sudden hearing loss?

-People who experience sudden hearing loss often report the following symptoms: dizziness, tinnitus, and a popping sound right before the onset of the hearing loss.
+People often report the following sudden hearing loss symptoms: dizziness, tinnitus, and a popping sound right before the onset of the hearing loss.
 In some cases, the person will immediately notice that they cannot hear from one ear.
-In other cases, until they have a hearing test by an Audiologist, they might not fully understand the extent of the damage.
-Either way, as soon as you recognize sudden hearing loss, contact your primary care physician immediately.
-Delaying your diagnosis could decrease the effectiveness of the treatment.
+In other cases, until they have a hearing test by an audiologist, they might not fully understand the extent of the damage.

-What causes sudden hearing loss?
+What causes a sudden loss of hearing?

 - Ménière’s disease